Bussell Island Swim

 During the race, participants will be accompanied by volunteer on-water support that will provide rescue assistance where necessary.

 The cut-off time for all races is 2.5 hours from the start of the final wave for the 5.2-km swim.
-All swimmers remaining in the water after this time, may be picked up and taken to the finish point.
+All swimmers remaining in the water after this time, may be picked up and returned to the finish area.

 Race Finish

-The finish will be floating in the water, with lane lines forming a finish chute.
-The swimmers’ finish time is recorded when they slap the FINISH sign overhead with a hand.
+The finish arch will be floating in the water, with lane lines and buoys forming a finish chute.
+The swimmers’ finish time is recorded when they slap the FINISH sign overhead with either hand.

 Cancellation

-The event may be postponed or cancelled if the organizers consider that the swim is not safe to proceed.
+The event may be postponed or cancelled AT ANY TIME if the organizers consider that the swim is not safe to proceed.

 Components of the program include, but are not limited to, providing education and training, enforcing policies (such as the Minor Athlete Abuse Prevention Policy), rules and best practice guidelines, promoting healthy boundaries and mandatory reporting of violations.